Alfresco/alfresco-ng2-components/ng2-components/ng2-activiti-form/docs/extensibility.md

 _Note: it is assumed you are familiar with Alfresco Activiti form definition structure._

-- How components and widgets are rendred on a Form
+- How components and widgets are rendered on a Form
 - Replacing default form widgets with custom components
 - Replacing custom stencils with custom components

-## How components and widgets are rendred on a Form
+## How components and widgets are rendered on a Form

 All form field editors (aka widgets) on a Form are rendered by means of `FormFieldComponent` that takes an instance of a `FormFieldModel`: